English & Creative Writing at Brunel, ranked 8th in UK – Guardian University Guide 2018

 - GCE A-level BBB, including Grade B in English Literature, English Language and Literature or Literature in English.

-- BTEC Level 3 Extended Diploma DDD in Creative Media Production, plus Grade B in A-level English (Applicants without A-Level English Literature or English Language and Literature will be required to submit a written sample of work on request).
+- BTEC Level 3 Extended Diploma DDD in Creative Media Production, plus Grade B in A-level English (Applicants without A-Level English will be required to submit a written sample of work on request).

 - BTEC Level 3 Diploma DD in any subject, with an A-Level in English at grade B.